-Dr. Schroeder is a member of the Foreign Policy Research Institute (FPRI), the Economics of National Security Association, the U.S. Naval Institute, and the Eisenhower Foundation.
-From 2010-15, he chaired the Macroeconomic/Defense Topline team for the Professional Services Council’s annual vision forecast to the aerospace and defense industry, receiving two awards for outstanding leadership in analysis and forecasting.
+Dr. Schroeder is a Member of the Board of Advisors of the Foreign Policy Research Institute (FPRI), a Nonresident Senior Fellow, Transatlantic Security Initiative, with the Scowcroft Center for Strategy and Security at the Atlantic Council, and on the Board of Directors of Kele Global, an international non-governmental organization operating in Sudan, South Sudan and East Africa supporting communities to build locally driven solutions to current problems through a wide range of youth programs.
+He is also a member of the Economics of National Security Association, the U.S. Naval Institute, and the Eisenhower Foundation.
+From 2010-15 he chaired the Macroeconomic/Defense Topline team for the Professional Services Council’s annual vision forecast to the aerospace and defense industry, receiving two awards for outstanding leadership in analysis and forecasting.

 An H.B.
 Earhart Foundation Fellow, Dr. Schroeder received his Ph.D. in International Relations from the University of Southern California in 1981, specializing in Defense and Strategic Studies.
-He earned an M.A. in Political Science from Portland State University (1976), and he graduated from the University of Oregon with a B.A. in Political Science (1974).
+He earned an M.A. in Political Science from Portland State University (1976), and graduated from the University of Oregon with a B.A. in Political Science (1974).
 Long committed to viewpoint diversity in higher education, Dr. Schroeder is a member of Heterodox Academy.
 He also served as a member of the Board of Visitors of Mary Washington College from 1995-99.

 - NATO at Seventy: Filling NATO’s Critical Defense-Capability Gaps